Makman2/CE3D2/README.md

 To display the documentation webpage, invoke your favorite browser with `build/docs/html/index.html`.

-CE3D2 uses doxygen (version 1.8.8 and above required) to generate documentation.
+CE3D2 uses doxygen (version 1.8.8 or above required) to generate documentation.

 ## Debugging